Sorry, you need to enable JavaScript to visit this website.

 NPPF qualified sergeants

-Candidates nearing completion of their temporary promotion to sergeant may only register for the examination if they are supported by their force and will have achieved substantive rank by the date of the NPPF Step two legal examination.
-Candidates and forces should ensure that candidates have met these criteria.
-Officers who have applied early but who have not been made substantive in the rank of sergeant will not be permitted to take the examination.
-Any officer who takes the exam before they are substantive for any reason will have their result voided.
+Candidates nearing completion of their temporary promotion to sergeant may only register for the examination if they are supported by their force and will have achieved substantive rank by the date of the NPPF step two legal examination.
+Candidates and forces must ensure that candidates have met these criteria.
+Officers who apply early but are not substantive in the rank of sergeant at the time of the exam are not permitted to take the examination.
+Any officer who takes the examination before they are substantive for any reason will have their result voided and there is no right of appeal regarding this.

 Direct entry for inspectors